A/B Switch Box

 This is a simple A/B switch box.
 There are some examples of how to use this box below.
 The circuit is passive except for the LED indicators to indicate which “channel” is active.
 The two channels are interchangeable as input or output channels as illustrated in the examples below.

-There are a lot of limitations to the use of passive A/B switch boxes, but we’ve also found them to be useful in many cases as well.
+Although there are limitations to the use of passive A/B switch boxes, we’ve found them to be useful in many applications.
 You may experience problems with hum and noise especially if you use the A/B outputs into to separate amplifiers, but many times they work well even into amplifiers.

 - General Build Instructions

 - A/B Switch Box Bill of Materials Text

 - A/B Switch Parts Layout and Wiring Diagram